 In order to register, a resident must bring the verification of residence form printed on the facility’s letterhead, and signed by an authorized staff member of the facility to the Library.
-The resident should also bring a valid piece of identification (school ID card or drivers license) if one is available.
+The resident should also bring a valid piece of identification (school ID card or driver's license) if one is available.
 Alternatively, facilities may issue informal ID to their guests that may be used as verification of residency.
 Official ID will not be required if the facility has issued the patron an informal ID.
 The Basic Access Card will be valid for six months.
 Replacement of a lost Basic Access Card will be $3.00.

 The resident is responsible for following all Peter White Public Library policies and equipment use rules.
 The Basic Access Card is not transferable and cardholders should not loan their card to others.
-Failure to comply with these polices and rules may result in immediate revocation of the Basic Access Card.
+Failure to comply with these policies and rules may result in the immediate revocation of the Basic Access Card.

-A resident who has a record of fines, fees or overdues at the Peter White Public Library will not be issued a Basic Access Card until the fines, fees and overdues are paid in full.
+A resident who has a record of fines, fees, or overdues at the Peter White Public Library will not be issued a Basic Access Card until the fines, fees, and overdues are paid in full.

 Anyone under 18 years of age is considered to be a youth patron.

 All youth PWPL card registrations must be fully completed in ink.
-In addition to completion of all requested information, the card must also be signed by one legal parent or one legal guardian who has shown proof of legal address.
+In addition to the completion of all requested information, the card must also be signed by one legal parent or one legal guardian who has shown proof of legal address.
 The parent or legal guardian must sign the registration form in the presence of at least one PWPL staff member.
 If the signing parent has a library card at the PWPL, that account must not be blocked for fines, fees, or replacement costs.

 The legal parent or legal guardian who signed the child's registration card assumes financial responsibility for all library materials charged to the child's PWPL card.
-This responsibility includes all overdue fines, library fees, damage fees or replacement costs for any overdue, lost or damaged items.
+This responsibility includes all overdue fines, library fees, damage fees, or replacement costs for any overdue, lost, or damaged items.
 The adult signing the registration form also assumes responsibility for PWPL materials charged to a child's card from the time the items are charged until they are checked in.
 Even if the non-signing parent is legally responsible for the child (has custody or claims the child as a dependent), he/she is not responsible for the debts on the child's library card.